jd12/web-creators-day4/warmupActivity/README.md

 working with a page container

 1. Create a new Thimble Project named LightHouse.
 Copy in all the files from the [LighthouseStarter](LighthouseStarter) folder into your new Thimble project.
+[Download](https://github.com/jd12/web-creators-day3/archive/master.zip) the repository.
+Unzip the file (usually can be achieved by double clicking on the .zip file).
+Go into the folder -> warmupActivity -> LighthouseStarter and then drag and drop the all each file (including the `index.html`) into your Thimble project.
+You should have an `index.html` like this:

 2. create a folder "css", create a file: "lighthouse.css" inside this folder.